More than a texture patch? (Part 3)

 To illustrate all the colors that can be described, I used a cube with the back side shown once and the front side shown once.
 If you like, you can also view the cube in 3D thanks to Scott Anderson and Ellen Hildrethauch from Wellesley College.

 To draw faces with alpha textures, there are two modes in computer graphics, named alpha blending and alpha testing.
 In alpha testing, a test or rather a condition is formulated which decides whether a pixel is drawn or not.
-Usually, the value of the alpha channel is used and it is checked whether it is 0 or 1.
+Usually, the value of the alpha channel is used and compared to a threshold – in extrema whether it is 0 or 1.
 Alpha blending, on the other hand, draws each pixel and blends it with the already drawn image.
 There are several blending modes for different purposes.
 In our case, however, we would simply draw the pixel as it is.
-Basically, both techniques have their advantages and disadvantages, as well as associated display errors.
+Basically, both techniques have their advantages and disadvantages, like display errors.
 With alpha testing, the pixels which meet the condition are always drawn opaque, although they might be semi-transparent.
 With alpha blending, intersecting surfaces lead to display errors, but these are usually not that noticeable.

 Unfortunately, Gothic uses only 1 bit for the alpha channel and consequently draws the textures with alpha testing, which makes it impossible to display transparency gradients and soft edges.